3-2-1 Backup Rule

 For an example of the 3-2-1 backup rule if your primary data is on the internal hard drive of your laptop, then your backup copies should be on a server or Network Attached Storage Device.
 A Network Attached Storage (NAS), is my preference for home, home office, and small business users.
 A NAS directly attached to your network and is used for the storage of your important data in redundant (mirrored) format.
 A NAS is more resilient as it is not vulnerable to most viruses or malicious software that targets Windows computers.

 At least one backup copy should be kept off-site.
 Storing all copies of data locally or in a building or office is a no-go.
 Following the 3-2-1 backup will help you avoid data losses from natural disasters, fire, and theft.
 One copy should be off-site in a remote location, such as offsite storage or cloud storage.
 To get the most of keeping your data off-site it should be in another state.
 Keeping your data geographically separated is best.

 Planning, and setting up the rule is usually one of the first parts of solution design and planning.
 The rule isn’t perfect, and I am not even sure there is a perfect backup system, but the 3-2-1 increases the likely hood that your data will be there when you need it.

-Keeping multiple copies stipulated by the 3-2-1 backup rule protect you from losing your primary data since you have a local backup copy.
-Second, it grants you advantages of have it local and readily available fast.
-Third, two local copies eliminates a single point of failure.
+Keeping multiple copies stipulated by the 3-2-1 backup rule protects you from losing your primary data since you have a local backup copy.
+Second, it grants you the advantages of having it local and readily available fast.
+Third, two local copies eliminate a single point of failure.
 Using different storage mediums or devices decrease your chances of something going wrong with two like devices.
-Finally, the off-site backup should be your last resort if something happen to the primary data and local backup.
+Finally, the off-site backup should be your last resort if something happens to the primary data and local backup.